hedi0/SalesPrediction/README.md

 5.  **Open a Pull Request** to the `main` branch of the upstream repository.
 6. Provide a clear description of your changes and reference any related issues.
 7. Your PR will be reviewed, and feedback will be provided.
 ### Testing Requirements
 *   All new features or bug fixes must include corresponding **unit tests** in the `test_codes/` directory.
 *   Ensure that running `pytest` (or your chosen testing framework) from the project root passes successfully before submitting a PR.
 ## 📄 License Information

-This project is licensed under  **Apache License 2.0**
+Ti prjt is insed nder  **Apahe Linse 2.0**

-Your free to:
+ur fe to:
 *   **Sre** —coy nd redistri the material any mediumr format.
-*   **Adap — remix,trnsrand buipon the ateral fr any prpo, ee comerci Und
-*   *ttritn —  must give aprie credt, provdink the ie ade.
+*   **Adap — remix,trnsrand buipon the ateral fr any prpo, ee comer     *ttritn —  must give aprie credt, provdink the ie ade.
 You m  ret censor endo yo yu
-*   **N adtiestrion* — Yo